NhoaKing-Tech/jarvis-streamdeck/README.md

 ACTION=="remove", SUBSYSTEM=="usb", ATTR{idVendor}=="0fd9", ATTR{idProduct}=="008f", TAG+="systemd", ENV{SYSTEMD_USER_STOP}+="jarvis.service"
 ```

-**What this does:** When you plug in the StreamDeck, jarvis starts automatically.
-When you unplug it, jarvis stops.
+**What this does:** When you plug in the StreamDeck, jarvis service starts automatically.
+When you unplug it, jarvis service stops.

 #### 2.3 Reload udev Rules